GoogleCloudPlatform/community/tutorials/absence-alerts-stackdriver/index.md

         ./alert-absence-demo "1,2,3"

-    After a few minutes, the alert should resolve itself.
+    After a few minutes, the alert should be resolved.

 1. Stop the process and restart it with only one partition: